 Alexandria, VA – The tinkling of piano strings graces the air as I walk through Old Town Music School’s doors on S Royal Street.
 Brendan Harper, a Catholic University of America (CUA) graduate student and part-time piano teacher at the studio, greets me.
 Pursuing dual master’s degrees in piano and conducting, Brendan loves to learn.
 Recently, he has found a similar passion for teaching.
+Learning music today is so much easier than it was two decades ago.
+This also means that it is also easy to pickup bad habits that is difficult to correct and forget skipping the fundamentals of music theory.
+This is the reason why having a teacher that oversees the progress is very important for students.

 Julie Zupan, Owner and Instructor at Old Town Music School, sent an email to CUA requesting music teachers.
 After a phone interview, Brendan knew this studio was a perfect match for him.
 “She sounded lovely, really welcoming,” Brendan says of Julie.
 “The whole studio just feels like a nurturing and vibrant community.”